Terminals of Los Angeles International Airport: Terminal 7

 Terminal 7 has 13 gates: Gates 70A, 70B, 71A, 71B, 72A, 72B, 73, 74, 75A, 75B, 76A, 76B, and 77.
 As of June 2022, this terminal, along with Terminal 8, serves as a hub for United Airlines.

 The terminal opened in 1962 and was expanded to accommodate widebody aircraft in 1970.
 The terminal was expanded in 1982 with the addition of a connector building, which today consists of gates 70A-70B and 71A-71B.
 Four of these gates have two jetways, which accommodate large aircraft.
 The interior of the terminal was renovated between January 1998 and June 1999 at a cost of $250 million, was designed by HNTB, and was constructed by Hensel Phelps Construction.
 Added were new gate podiums, increased size of gate areas, relocated concessions, expanded restrooms, new flooring, and new signage.
 Also, the roof of the terminal was raised, and new, brighter light fixtures were added in order to provide more overall lighting.
 In 2017, Terminal 7 underwent another renovation, with significant changes to concessions.

 The terminal has two lounges—United Club and United Polaris—and a customs area on the arrivals floor, used by international United flights and Alaska Airlines flights in adjacent Terminal 6.
+Not all United and Alaska international arrivals are handled at Terminal 7's FIS (Federal Inspection Station).
+The table below shows some UA and AS international arrivals that are cleared at TBIT.